- Chart

 - Strong brand recognition within its target demographic.

-- Established multi-channel retail presence (online and brick-and-mortar).
+- Established omni-channel retail presence (online and physical stores).

-- Focus on comfort and versatile styling appeals to its core customer.
+- Focus on comfortable and versatile apparel appealing to everyday lifestyles.

 Weaknesses